Kristie Chang, M4

-Stefan is a native of Cedar Rapids, Iowa, and was graduated from Lausanne Collegiate School in Memphis.
-He entered the University of Richmond (VA) and, as part of the Bonnar Scholar program, was involved in teaching music lessons in areas of Richmond, where the public schools had discontinued their music programs.
-Later in college, he was part of a team that researched and ultimately created an NPR documentary about the various styles of music in Cuba, entitled “Cuba: Rhythm in Motion.”
-In 2009, he traveled to Honduras as a part of Global Medical Brigades, which was responsible for serving communities around Tegucigalpa.
+Stefan was born and raised in Cedar Rapids Iowa and moved to Memphis to attend high school.
+At the University of Richmond Stefan was part of the Bonnar Scholar program that was involved in teaching music lessons in areas of Richmond Virginia whose schools had discontinued their music programs.
+Later in college he was part of a team that researched and ultimately created an NPR documentary about the various style of music in Cuba entitled “Cuba: Rhythm in Motion.”
+He traveled to Honduras as a part of Global Medical Brigades in 2009, which was tasked to serve communities around Tegucigalpa.
 Stefan volunteered from 2008 – 2011 at Northwestern Children’s Hospital in Chicago in the child life department.
-Stefan was elected to the UTHSC Council on International and Area Outreach in 2011 and hopes to continue his service through local and international aid.
+He was able to work in San Miguel de Allende and Chiapas Mexico on several occasions throughout medical school with the PACE organization.
+Stefan was elected to the Council on International and Area Outreach in 2011 and hopes to continue his service to both local and international aid.

 Logan was born and raised in Franklin, TN.
 He attended David Lipscomb University and graduated with a degree in mathematics in 2011.
-His love for international service began seventeen years ago when he traveled to Rancho Los Amigos, an orphanage in Juarez, Mexico.
+His love for international service began twenty years ago when he traveled to Rancho Los Amigos, an orphanage in Juarez, Mexico.
 Logan still makes trips to the orphanage at least once a year.
 During college, Logan actively served at local children’s clubs and was also involved with a prison inmate outreach.
 Shortly after graduation, he served on a medical mission trip to Lucyana, Peru.
 As a member of CIAO, Logan hopes to emphasize the need of medical students and physicians in both local and international service.

 Eric was born and raised in Knoxville, Tennessee.
 While attending the University of Colorado, he taught English and snowboarding to first generation Mexican-American children.
 He graduated from University of Tennessee with a degree in Economics and in Logistics and Supply Chain Management.
 While at UT, he was an active member of SAA, a group with various alumni and community outreach events.
 From 2007-2012, he also volunteered at the Love Kitchen by cooking, packaging, and delivering meals to homebound individuals.
 He has helped rebuild homes of hurricane victims in the Abaco Islands and is excited to continue incorporating traveling with volunteer work.
 He has also traveled to less developed nations like South Africa, Botswana, Thailand, Laos, Cambodia, and Nepal and seen the great healthcare needs of the people of those countries.
 He joined the CIAO board in 2012 and is excited to be a part of an organization that supports the outreach efforts of others.